Multigrid preconditioners for the hybridized Discontinuous Galerkin discretisation of the shallow water equations: Schur-complement multigrid solver

 It can now be shown that Eq. \eqref{eqn:general_linear_system} can be solved in three steps. \begin{description} \item[Step 1.]
 Given $f$ in Eq. \eqref{eqn:ABCMform}, calculate the modified right hand side

 \item[Step 2.]
 Solve the Schur-complement system

 for the flux unknown $\what{q}$. \item[Step 3.]
 Reconstruct the solution $q$ as

-\end{description} The crucial observation is that both $\mathfrak{A}$ and $\mathfrak{F}$ only couple unknowns within one grid cell and therefore can both be represented by a set of cell-local matrices.
+\end{description} Note that the operator $\widehat{\mathcal{A}}$ defined in Eq. \eqref{eqn:general_linear_system} contains the term $\Xi(q,\widehat{q},\widehat{v})$ and therefore the Schur-complement solution procedure implicitly enforces the continuity constraint in the second line of Eq. \eqref{eqn:theta_linear_system}.
+The crucial observation is that both $\mathfrak{A}$ and $\mathfrak{F}$ only couple unknowns within one grid cell and therefore can both be represented by a set of cell-local matrices.
 Since further $\mathfrak{B}$ and $\mathfrak{C}$ couple the unknowns in one grid cell to the flux unknowns on its boundary, the matrix representation of the operator $\mathfrak{CFB}:\what{\Lambda}_h\rightarrow\what{\Lambda}_h$ in Eq. \eqref{eqn:schur_system} is sparse.
 Recall further that for the Lax-Friedrichs flux only $\what{\vec{u}}$ and $\what{\vec{w}}$ appear in Eq. \eqref{eqn:general_linear_system} whereas for the upwind flux, the equation only contains $\what{\phi}$ and $\what{\psi}$.
 Therefore Eq. \eqref{eqn:schur_system} reduces to

 in those cases.
 Before discussing the solution of Eq. \eqref{eqn:schur_system} in Section \ref{sec:non-nested-multigrid}, we briefly discuss the bilinear form in Eq. \eqref{eqn:bilinear_HDG_upwind} in the context of previous work.